I think this is mostly done after a long round of edits but we shall see.....

 to the melancholic rhythm of my heart,

-encased in a stiffened rib cage,
+encased in a stiffened cage,

 a body imprisoned,

-warping round the beat,
+warping round a beat

 An empty pen tries to write a poem in my lap.